profluid from Ulm

 We at profluid check at your site whether your system is causing problems due to construction, weather and maintenance-related defects and offer assistance with all questions.
 In addition, we provide our comprehensive test report, which you can access online via our HixDB.

-Advantages of a hygienically optimal RLT system
+Advantages of a hygienically optimal room air conditioning system.

 through efficiently adjusted systems (energy saving)